references

 After each emptying, the solids container is fitted with a new inlay, which is inserted into the container similar to a bag.
 This prevents contamination and thus time-consuming cleaning.

 The liquids container should be rinsed out after each emptying with warm water and a dash of vinegar, lemon cleaner or – at best ecological – detergent.
-If you also pour a dash of vinegar into the container every now and then, this not only neutralises odors but also prevents urine particles from sticking to the walls of the container.
+If you also pour a dash of vinegar into the container every now and then, this not only neutralizes odors but also prevents urine particles from sticking to the walls of the container.
 Consequently, time-consuming cleaning is not necessary here either.

 Where am I allowed to use a TROBOLO?